nhoclahola/BasicAuthServletJSP/README.md

 ### Prerequisites

-- Java 11 or higher
+- Java 11 or higher: Required to run the application.
-- Apache Tomcat 9 or higher
+- Apache Tomcat 10 or higher: Tomcat 9 is incompatible with Jakarta EE, so Tomcat 10 or later is required.
-- Gradle 7.x or higher
+- Gradle 7.x or higher: Ensure you have a compatible build tool version.
-- MySQL
+- MySQL: The database system used for managing data in this project.
 - Configure the database connection in `DBConnectMySQL.java` (see the configuration section below)

 ### Database Configuration